Lewable3d/Reading-Notes/Class 03.md

 - command in terminal: *git restore --staged <file>*... to unstage
 - command in terminal: *git commit -m "message here"*  takes the snapshot -m (argument) means include message
 - command in terminal: *git push origin main* sends any new commits (snapshots of your code) to Github.
+- Command in terminal: *git pull* pull changes from github before you can push changes from terminal.
+- Command in terminal: *git config pull*
 - command in terminal: *git add* . : commit changes made to multiple files at once
 - command in terminal: *git add* * : commit changes made to multiple files at once